A house in Suffolk made of clay and oak

 This project is for the reorganisation and extension of a 1920s house on the village green in Walberswick.
 The rooms in the existing house were small, with no access into or view over its extensive and mature garden.
 The remodelling of the house re-connected the garden with its garden, and created a clearer threshold with the public green to the front of the house.
 To achieve this we substantially demolished the house, retaining only the front and the two flank walls - a planning and conservation area requirement - into which we built a new house.

 The new building work is made entirely out of clay and oak, inside and out.
 The ground is made of a red clay slab which extends out to form a terrace.
 The new perimeter walls and hearth are local brick, flush jointed with lime mortar.
-The use of materials clearly distinguishing between new and existing fabric, and bringing a simplicity and clarity to the remodelled house.
+The use of materials clearly distinguishes between new and existing fabric, and brings a simplicity and clarity to the remodelled house.

 Alan Baxter & Partners

 Caplin Building Services

 'God Save The Village Green', in: Building Design

 'Dow Jones Architects', in: The New Architectural Generation